IBM/BlueXolo/User_Guide.md

 Finally, click on `Create`.

-> **Note:** The *host* variable in the profile needs to has the value of an reachable IP running a SSH server with Robot Framework installed, by default robot2.9, robot3.2.2 and robot4.0 are reachable thanks to the *out-of-the-box* Robot Framework services defined in the compose environments of BlueXolo.
-We ca take advantage of the internal DNS service built in Docker to pass a the name of the container as host.
+> **Note:** The *host* variable in the profile needs to have the value of a reachable IP running a SSH server with Robot Framework installed, by default robot2.9, robot3.2.2 and robot4.0 are reachable thanks to the *out-of-the-box* Robot Framework services defined in the compose environments of BlueXolo.
+We can take advantage of the internal DNS service built in Docker to pass the name of the container as host.

 ### Run a Test Case